beego/beedoc/en-US/mvc/controller/router.md

 * beego.Any(router, beego.FilterFunc)

 ### Handler register
-In cases where where packages such as `net/http` are already implemented in a system they can be integrated into the Beego API or web system by following this procedure:
+In cases where packages such as `net/http` are already implemented in a system they can be integrated into the Beego API or web system by following this procedure:

 ```
 s := rpc.NewServer()